![]() |

 Restrictions on view constraints: View constraints are a subset of table constraints and are subject to the following restrictions:

-Return from Constraints on views to Oracle Database constraints
+Return to Oracle Database constraints

 I have been in the database field for 10+ years and I have never before come across such a useful site.
 Thank you for taking the time to put this site together."